ossUser-Swift/swift-apps-collection/AI Browser Pro/README.md

 # 🌐 AI Browser Pro

 **AI Browser Pro** is an experimental, AI-powered web browser built with **Swift** and **Swift Playgrounds**.
-It blends intelligence, performance, and design into a lightweight, customizable browsing experience — all powered by Apple’s native frameworks.
+It combines intelligent browsing, customization, and smooth design — powered by **Groq API integration**, added through a guided **Setup Wizard**.

 ---

 ## ✨ Overview

-AI Browser Pro is part of the **Swift Apps Collection**, a growing suite of creative, AI-assisted experiments.
+AI Browser Pro is part of the **Swift Apps Collection**, a growing suite of AI-assisted projects exploring creativity and functionality in Swift.
-It brings together **modern web navigation**, **on-device performance**, and **AI-assisted workflows** — wrapped in a clean, minimal **Liquid Glass UI**.
+It merges **modern web browsing** with **personal AI assistance**, offering a unique balance of performance, aesthetics, and intelligence.

-> Designed for learning, creativity, and exploration — not for commercial use.
+> Designed for exploration, learning, and creative development — *not for commercial use.*

 ---

 ## 🧠 Core Features

+- 🧭 **AI Sidebar (Groq API)** – Interact with an AI assistant directly in the browser sidebar using your Groq API key, configured through a Setup Wizard.
+- ⚙️ **Setup Wizard** – Guides you through entering your API key, setting preferences, and enabling AI features safely.
-- 🎮 **Gaming Mode** — A distraction-free browsing environment optimized for web games and performance testing.
+- 🎮 **Gaming Mode** – A focused mode optimized for playing browser-based games with smoother performance.
-- 🎨 **Theme Personalization** — Customize your browsing experience with dynamic color themes and transparency effects.
+- 🎨 **Theme Personalization** – Switch between custom color schemes, transparencies, and interface effects.
-- 🌍 **Bonjourr.fr Start Page** — Integrated minimal new tab page for fast, aesthetic access to links and time widgets.
+- 🌍 **Bonjourr.fr Start Page** – A clean, minimal, and beautiful home page experience integrated by default.
-- 🤖 **AI Sidebar (Groq API)** — An AI assistant built directly into the browser sidebar using your personal Groq API key.
-Get context-aware insights, page summaries, and interactive chat support.
+- 🪟 **Liquid Glass UI** – A soft, translucent design aesthetic that keeps focus on content.
+- ⚡ **Swift-Optimized Performance** – Fast, responsive, and efficient, powered by native Apple frameworks.

 ---